Reviewing Sears Hometown and Outlet Stores Inc. (SHOS)'s and J. C. Penney Company Inc. (NYSE:JCP)'s results | New Business Observer

 |-23.51%

-For the past year Sears Hometown and Outlet Stores Inc. has 18.78% stronger performance while J. C. Penney Company Inc. has -23.51% weaker performance.
+For the past year Sears Hometown and Outlet Stores Inc. had bullish trend while J. C. Penney Company Inc. had bearish trend.

 Summary